admdan/clarus/README.md

 ### 🧩 Phase 2: Enhancements (v0.2)

+- [ ] Scaling troubleshooting details (more columns, more info can be manipulated)
 - [ ] Role-based access (admin vs user)
 - [ ] Device history log
 - [ ] Sort and prioritize based on urgency